cchacin/vanilla-di.com/index.md

   <p><strong>Your contribution helps us:</strong></p>
   <ul class="support-list">
-    <li>Keep the framework dependency-free</li>
+    <li>Maintain our cutting-edge negative dependency count</li>
-    <li>Maintain zero compilation overhead</li>
+    <li>Fund our research into quantum bytecode subtraction</li>
-    <li>Continue delivering sub-millisecond startup times</li>
+    <li>Support our elite team of 0 full-time framework architects</li>
-    <li>Fund our extensive "no-documentation" documentation</li>
+    <li>Continue our groundbreaking "anti-documentation" initiative</li>
-    <li>Support our team of 0 full-time developers</li>
+    <li>Achieve our goal of sub-zero startup times</li>
   </ul>

-  <p class="support-note">Fun fact: 100% of donations go directly toward not adding features to Vanilla DI!</p>
+  <p class="support-note">Fun fact: 100% of donations are immediately invested in not implementing features!</p>
 </div>

-The **Vanilla DI** team maintains every line of code in the framework and works hard each day to make sure it stays simple and intuitive.
+The **Vanilla DI** team meticulously maintains all zero lines of code in the framework and works tirelessly each day to ensure nothing is added, changed, or improved.

-Made with ❤️ for Java developers who appreciate simplicity.
+Made with ❤️ for Java developers who've grown tired of framework complexity and yearn for the days when `new` was enough.

-*Inspired by the excellent [Vanilla JS](http://vanilla-js.com)*
+*Inspired by the excellent [Vanilla JS](http://vanilla-js.com) and powered by constructor injection since 1995*